sanathNU/Experiments-in-PolarFire-Icicle-Kit/README.md

 Things to be added:
 1. Introduction to the Board and Reference Design and what we plan to do with it.
-2. Booting up normally and the terminal according to all guides.
-3. Running the Basic Gates code
 4. Running the JK Flip Flop code for clocked circuits.
 5. Final implemntation of Convolution code?